nuodb/nuodb-collector/README.md

         data_format = "influx"
 ```

-# Setup on Bare Metal
+# Setup on Bare Metal Linux

 ## Installation

-These steps are for RedHat or CentOS.
+These steps are for Red Hat or CentOS bare-metal hosts or VMs.
 For other platforms, see [Telegraf Documentation](https://portal.influxdata.com/downloads/).

 ### 1) Install dependencies